White Label Wellness Programs in 2023(Private Label): Pros and Cons

 With a good wellness platform, there is almost no limit to what you can do and provide for your wellness participants.
 In an earlier blog, I shared the top 10 features that every wellness platform should have.

-8. Deliver your wellness program through web enabled computers AND mobile devices.
+8. Deliver your white label wellness program through web enabled computers AND mobile devices.
 Around 20% of all wellness program participants are using mobile devices to participate in their program.
 Every year that percentage increases.

-With a white labeled wellness platform, you get not only a desktop-based wellness platform but also apps for both IOS (Apple mobile devices) and androids devices.
+With a white labeled wellness platform, you get not only a desktop-based wellness platform but also apps for both IOS (Apple mobile devices) and android devices.
 Employees won’t participate in your wellness program unless they have easy access.

-Wellness vendors have years of experience of working with actual clients to solve problems and create new systems to make wellness programs better.
+Wellness vendors have years of experience working with actual clients to solve problems and create new systems to make wellness programs better.
 When you use a white labeled wellness program, you can take full advantage of all of that technology and development without having to do the development yourself.

 Why reinvent the wheel yourself when you can rely on hard core wellness professionals to create exciting wellness challenges and events that will be loved by all employees, including millennials!